-Mr. Brown: Well, it's not really that serious.
-The wholesalers complained that they only received were not shipped to them.
+Mr. Brown : Well, it's not really that serious.
+The wholesalers complained that they only received 1,500 samples instead of the agreed 2, 000 samples.
+Also, the lavender-scented samples were not shipped to them.

-1,500 samples instead of the agreed 2,000 samples.
-Also, the lavender-scented samples concerns, Mr. Brown.
-We can't afford to lose any one of our partner firms.

-President: Please tell your secretary to immediately inform the production head about those
+President: Please tell your secretary to immediately inform the production head about those concerns,